Are You a Target of Blame for a Borderline Personality?

 Instead of trying to change their own behavior, they frequently say: IT’S ALL YOUR FAULT!
 But it’s not.
 Here’s where it helps to tell yourself: It’s not about me!
 It’s about their difficulty understanding and solving their own problems.
 It’s about their difficulty managing their own emotions.
 I don’t have to defend myself and try to justify or explain what I have done.
 That would just lead to more conflicts.

 Of course, if their anger is physically threatening, you do need to protect yourself, such as by getting away from them to someplace safe.
 But if physical danger is not a concern, then you can focus on not reacting to their statements and responding with one or more of the following suggestions.

 2. Try a Calming Statement

-If you can, try to stay calm and give the person a statement which shows empathy, attention and/or respect (an “EAR Statement℠”).
-I can see how frustrating this situation is for you.
+If you can, try to stay calm and give the person a statement which shows empathy, attention and/or respect (an “EAR Statement℠”): I can see how frustrating this situation is for you.
 Tell me more—I want to understand what’s happening.
 I know this is an important time or issue for you.
 I’ll work with you on this.
 This creates a sense of not being me-against-you, but rather us working together on solving a problem.

 Keep in mind that emotions are contagious, and high-conflict emotions are highly contagious.
 So you will feel like getting just as upset as the borderline HCP.
-However, if you can over-ride that urge, you can instead say a calming statement.
-There is a good chance that your calmness will be contagious and that the person will become less angry, as you didn’t engage with anger or defensiveness.
+However, if you can override that urge, you can instead say a calming statement.
+There is a good chance that your calm will be contagious and that the person will become less angry, as you didn’t engage with anger or defensiveness.